wesobi/HYF-node-example/RECAP.md

 As an example, let's use chalk and nodemon.

-In [this exampl repository](https://github.com/wesobi/HYF-node-example) (which i will use from this point out), you can see that we have a package.json file.
+In [this example repository](https://github.com/wesobi/HYF-node-example) (which i will use from this point out), you can see that we have a package.json file.
 It has a JSON object, with the dependencies field and devDependencies field.

 `Dependencies` are packages of code your application relies on to run.
 If you ever put this node.js app online somewhere, it will require the code of chalk to run.